CFPM/MicroCF/README.md

 ##Installation

-Micro CF is installed using CFPM or can be downloaded from source
+MicroCF is installed using CFPM or can be downloaded from source

 ###CFPM

-    python cfpm.py require micro
+    cfpm add micro

 ##Usage